Confronting a Prejudicial Aversion to the Historic Extent of the Ancient Jewish State

-But it still fails to account for a time during the civil war when Satan could ligitimately be "absent."
+But it still fails to account for a time during the civil war when Satan could legitimately be "absent."
 There is no absence in the texts of Revelation 12 or 13 or any other chapter before 20 where we can, with any authority say, Satan was in the bottomless pit from this chapter to that chapter.

 No such window of absence here exists!

-So the upshot of this apparent King solution, though it relaxes the tension of claiming an entire inter-advant period stretching from Pentecost/ 6 Sivan, ca. A.D.
+So the upshot of this apparent King solution, though it relaxes the tension of claiming an entire inter-advent period stretching from Pentecost/ 6 Sivan, ca. A.D.
 33 to the Destruction A.D.70, still comes off as unintelligible in light of anything said from Revelation 12:9 up to Revelation 20:5-6.

 Finally, it cannot tell us why the Jewish State vanished in the second century (not the first).
-Just as the Bible indicates, that momentus occasion happened in a "historically juxtapositional angle" from the A.D.70 catastrophe.
-So the standard explanation can only look on in silence and simply refuse to integrate these developments into the Revelation narrative, and that, to us, is a silent complicity.
-To us it is an unfortunate strategy that ends up denying closure and doctrinal legitimacy to a subject that, short of a complete exegesis to the very last verse, could prove troubling to Christian efforts to have these issues taken seriously.
+Just as the Bible indicates, that momentous occasion happened in a "historically juxtapositional angle" from the A.D.70 catastrophe.
+So the standard explanation can only look on in silence and simply refuse to integrate these developments into the Revelation narrative, and that, to us, is silent complicity.
+To us, it is an unfortunate strategy that ends up denying closure and doctrinal legitimacy to a subject that, short of a complete exegesis to the very last verse, could prove troubling to Christian efforts to have these issues taken seriously.

 In the final analysis, stopping short of the ultimate end, the subject is left hanging with open questions that invite speculations that can end up leading to tangents that go far and away from the complete founding of the great mountain that fills all the earth (Daniel 2:35).

-The ability to stand back and look at our own assumptions objectively and with as little sympathy as possible is, in my opinion, a great asset in developing models that, when inspected by others, meet standards of logic, congruity and predictive value.
-For without logic what we promote could actually, on the face of it, look and sound crazy, and under pressure from closer inspection it could actually hold no water (and really be crazy!).
+The ability to stand back and look at our own assumptions objectively and with as little sympathy as possible is, in my opinion, a great asset in developing models that, when inspected by others, meet standards of logic, congruity, and predictive value.
+For without logic what we promote could actually, on the face of it, look and sound crazy, and under pressure from closer inspection, it could actually hold no water (and really be crazy!).

 If the model lacks inner congruity, we can unintentionally end up denying what we definitely are saying, and affirming what we vehemently deny.
-In terms of predictive value, a theory cannot be true if, for example, it claims finality of Jewish ambitions within the framework of a first century window (e.g., A.D.66-70), only to ignore, denigrate and bypass an almost complete, but grander replay of those same dreams, hopes and ambitions a mere seven decades later (A.D.132-136).
+In terms of predictive value, a theory cannot be true if, for example, it claims finality of Jewish ambitions within the framework of a first-century window (e.g., A.D.66-70), only to ignore, denigrate and bypass an almost complete, but a grander replay of those same dreams, hopes and ambitions a mere seven decades later (A.D.132-136).
 The troubling issue we are going to address in this talk is the prejudicial aversion to the historic extent of the ancient Jewish State, found mainly in Full and Partial Preterist circles.

 Our need to address this important problem arises because the Bible actually indicates the necessity of what ended up happening to Judæa in at least twelve places: Daniel 2:35 cf. Revelation 20:11; Daniel 7:12; Daniel 12:6-7; Micah 3:12; Matthew 12:43-45; Matthew 22:1-14; 24:22 and Mark 13:20; Luke 2:34 and John 5:43 and Revelation 10:1-4.
-In the context of Revelation 20 itself, the order of Satan's binding and loosing completely discredits Max R. King's claim that the timeline of the devil's incarceration stretched from some unknown starting point in A.D.66 and ended in A.D.70; the suggestion is not even there!
+In the context of Revelation 20 itself, the order of Satan's binding and releasing completely discredits Brother King's claim that the timeline of the devil's incarceration stretched from some unknown starting point in A.D.66 and ended in A.D.70; the suggestion is not even there!

-Abiding by King's schedule, therefore, will effectively mitigate and stunt the full scope and grandeur of the Revelation of Jesus Christ and make it appear as if contradictory and nonsensical events and conclusions pile up and ricochet, backwards and forwards, up and down and around between A.D.33 and A.D.70.
+Abiding by King's schedule, therefore, will effectively mitigate and stunt the full scope and grandeur of the Revelation of Jesus Christ and make it appear as if contradictory and nonsensical events and conclusions pile up and ricochet, backward and forwards, up and down and around between A.D.33 and A.D.70.
 We want Christians, all over the world, to understand that nothing could be further from the truth!